MEET OUR TEAM

 Lauren Lucy Cook

-Lauren Lucy Cook Administrator, Technician
+Lauren Lucy Cook Administrator, Production Assistant

 Lauren is a multi-disciplined performer and theatre-practitioner, specialising in physical and devised theatre.
 Recipient of the Theatre Special Project Prize for her undergraduate dissertation, and with performance credits ranging from Titania to a Sexy Toe, she aims to create work that is impactful and enjoyable for both audiences and those involved.
 She is also the Co-Founder and Creative Director of The Makers Theatre, a theatre and creative arts company focused on creating multi-disciplined theatre which platforms the lived experiences of creatives, utilising their individual skills to create original devised work.